0huey/0huey.github.io/ctf/hackthebox/debugme.md

 Challenge hint:
 > A develper is experiementing with different ways to protect their software.
 They have sent in a windows binary that is suposed to super secureand really hard to debug.
 Debug and see if you can find the flag.

 The hint says we need to try debugging it, so lets try that.
 I dropped the exe into my FLARE VM and used Detect it Easy (die.exe) to identify it.
-IT tells us it's a 32 bit program:

 ![detect it easy](images/debugme/die.png)

 ## Debugging
-So, we'll open x32dbg and start steping through it.
+DIE tells us it's a 32 bit program, so, we'll open it with x32dbg and start steping through it.
 The debugger starts paused at some code within ntdll, so I hit F9 to continue past it to the auto breakpoint set at debugme's entry point.
 First however, we hit another predefined breakpoint at TLS Callback 1:

 ![TLS Callback breakpoint](images/debugme/tls-callback.png)